 \section{Introduction}

-Dataset Reduction (DR) has attracted considerable attention in recent years, with the primary aim of compressing large datasets into smaller subsets while maintaining comparable statistical performance.
-Existing methods for DR can be broadly classified into two main categories: \textit{coreset selection} and \textit{dataset distillation}.
-Coreset selection methods focus on selecting a subset of samples from the original dataset~\citep{k_center, herding, forgetting}, while dataset distillation involves synthesizing unseen samples from the dataset~\citep{DD, DC, DM, MTT, SDC}.
+Dataset Condensation (DC) has attracted considerable attention in recent years, with the primary aim of compressing large datasets into smaller subsets while maintaining comparable statistical performance.
+The existing DC methods can be broadly classified into two main categories: \textit{coreset selection} and \textit{dataset distillation}.
+Coreset selection methods focus on selecting a subset of samples from the original dataset~\cite{k_center, herding, forgetting}, while dataset distillation involves synthesizing unseen samples from the dataset~\cite{DD, DC, DM, MTT, SDC}.

-In typical real-world scenarios, training models for target tasks is generally constrained to input data (\emph{e.g.}, images) and their corresponding labels, as these are the most readily available elements.
-While existing DR methods have shown strong performance~\citep{DD, DC, DM, MTT, sre2l}, they typically do so by compressing datasets in the same or similar format, such as the conventional data-label structure.
-Even advanced dataset distillation techniques, which re-parameterize images or labels to create alternative representations~\citep{IDC, IDM, Linba, Haba, speed}, are limited by this conventional framework.
-As illustrated in Figure~\ref{fig:pipeline}(a), this reliance on fixed data-label structures restricts the capacity of such methods to incorporate richer information that could further enhance model training and improve generalization.
+In typical real-world scenarios, training of models for target tasks are generally restricted to input data (\emph{e.g.}, images) and their corresponding labels, as these are the most readily available elements.
+Although existing DC methods have shown strong performance~\cite{DD, DC, DM, MTT, sre2l}, they typically do so by compressing datasets in the same or similar format, such as the conventional data-label structure.
+Even advanced dataset distillation techniques, which re-parameterize images or labels to create alternative representations~\cite{IDC, IDM, Linba, Haba, speed}, are restricted by this conventional framework.
+As illustrated in Figure~\ref{fig:pipeline}(a), this reliance on fixed data-label structures restricts the ability of such methods to incorporate richer information that could further enhance model training and improve generalization.